privacybydesign/irmaandroid/README.md

 ## Example app

-For an example of a complete flow, including a backend server, take a look at the demosrv and IRMAndroidDemoApp projects.
+For an example of a complete flow, including a backend server, take a look at the demoserver and IRMAndroidDemoApp projects in the [irma-examples](https://github.com/privacybydesign/irma-examples).